-Top 10 Best Hot Jobs and Careers for 2012 - 2022: Predictions, Analysis and Comparison
+Top 10 Best Hot Jobs and Careers to AD 2024, With Analysis

 We can compare the official government-predicted employment and job projections with actual employment trends and job listings in our national job market with the original 13 careers first mentioned above.
 Let us see if any match.

 Related to new jobs, the US Federal Department of Labor chose Physical Therapist as a top pick for future job growth in the late 2000s, matching employment and job listing trends.
 However, this career did not appear in the Top 10 of the 13 predicted in the Kiplinger article mentioned at the top of this piece.

-Current Top 10 Hot Jobs Among All Internet Sources
+Current Top 10 Hot Jobs

 - Physical Therapists